BoyeonY/BoyeonY.github.io/index.md

 # Welcome to my portfolio!!

-## Thank you so much to take your time!
+## Thank you so much for taking your time!

 + CONTENTS